pblittle/lightning-mcp-server/ARCHITECTURE.md

 ## 2. Technology Stack

-The MCP-LND Server leverages a modern technology stack to ensure a clean and maintainable codebase while securely interfacing with LND nodes and processing natural language queries efficiently.
+The LND MCP Server leverages a modern technology stack to ensure a clean and maintainable codebase while securely interfacing with LND nodes and processing natural language queries efficiently.

 ### Key Components